MokzAI/listmonk/README.md

 Copy and paste the `docker-compose.yml` file into a new Docker Compose project in Coolify.
 Set the domain properly and deploy.

+## Custom static files

+For customizing static files like opt-in email or landing page, see `/static` directory.
+For more info, read [this article](https://yasoob.me/posts/setting-up-listmonk-opensource-newsletter-mailing/#custom-static-files).

+---

+todo
+- [ ] use of .env file - https://docs.docker.com/compose/how-tos/environment-variables/set-environment-variables/